 Anybody else on a no-bake kick?
 It seems those recipes make the best gifts during the holiday season.
 My new obsession are these sugar cookie truffles dipped in white chocolate.
 They are delectable balls of joy that keep you coming back for more.

-I’ve done the oreo truffles, shared my mom’s apricot coconut bites, and my peanut butter balls are a fan-favorite.
-However, I must say these sugar cookie truffles are out of this world.
 The cream cheese holds together the cookie crumbs and creates a smooth consistency while the white chocolate adds a shell that is oh-so satisfying to bite into.

 The process is pretty simple.
 Take sugar cookies, process them until you have fine crumbs, add cream cheese and voila there’s the dough.
 Just roll them into balls, chill and dip in melted chocolate.
 I added some crystal sprinkles on top to make them look like snowballs.
 Cute, no?

 I used my sugar cookie recipe to make the cookies, but store bought can do the trick too.
 A dry sugar cookie is key though (none of those chewy soft batch cookies).
 Dry sugar cookies pulverize well in the food processor into a dry crumbly texture, which makes the cream cheese a good binding ingredient.

 If you’re not a big white chocolate fan, then white candy melts are a good substitution.
 You can also dip the sugar cookie truffles in dark chocolate or milk chocolate if that is your preference.